elfeck/SGpp-wiki/Integrate-Dakota.md

 ```
 Then follow compilation and installation example at [https://dakota.sandia.gov/content/configure-compile-and-install-dakota](https://dakota.sandia.gov/content/configure-compile-and-install-dakota).

-Point to Dakota include and library directory when building SG++.
+Point to Dakota include and library directory when building SG⁺⁺.

 Example custom.py with the appropriate options for building the combigrid module: